- Working Papers

 - Log in

-Dr Samuele Bibi joined the Northumbria University Business School in 2021 where he is a Lecturer of Macroeconomics.
+Dr Samuele Bibi joined the Northumbria University Business School in 2021 where he is an Assistant Professor of Economics.
 He has previously lectured economics in Goldsmiths University (UK), Universidad de Piura and Universidad San Ignacio de Loyola, Peru.

 He obtained his European PhD from the University of Trento, Italy and Leeds University, UK where he was a visiting researcher.
 He has a PGCE from Greenwich University, a MSc in Economic Sciences from Roma Tre University, Italy, a second level MSc in Cooperation and Development from IUSS-School for Advanced Studies, Italy and a BSc in Business Economics from Perugia University.